zwily/ejabberd-modules/mod_logxml/trunk/README.txt

     if you need to guarantee that a message will only live in an actively written log file for a maximum duration.
     Default value: no
+use_tmpfile:
+    If set, the log file currently being written to will have .tmp at the end of the name.
+Once the file is rotated, the .tmp will be removed.
+    Default value: false